• Home

 Jumbo Peanut Butter Criss-Cross Cookies with Brickle

 To make the cookies a little more interesting, I added a big handful of toffee bits (Bits of Brickle), which give the cookies a little extra sweetness and crunch.
 As of now, these are my favorite peanut butter cookies (though that could change any day and probably will).
 If you make them, be sure to add the peanut butter chips.
-The toffee bits are optional, but I think the texture of the cookie necessitates some peanut butter chips to offset the natural dryness that occurs in peanut butter cookies.
-Oh, and about that crunchiness.
+The toffee bits are optional, but the texture of the cookie necessitates some peanut butter chips for textural contrast.
 One of my batches was crunchy through and through, which was fine with me.
 If you like soft centers and crunchy shells, just take them out of the oven a little sooner.

 Recipe

-Peanut butter cookies made with peanut butter chips and Heath Bits 'O Brickle
+Peanut butter cookies made with bread flour, peanut butter chips and Heath Bits 'O Brickle.

 Print Recipe Pin Recipe